Ream-Team/help/project-management/index.md

 # Managing Projects

+## Overview

+The project management system helps you organize, track, and maintain your projects efficiently.
+It provides flexible views, filtering options, and collaborative features to streamline your workflow.

+## Core Features

-## Project Views and Organization
+### Project Views and Organization

-The project management interface consists of two main sections:
+The interface consists of two main sections:

-1. **Recently Viewed** - Displays up to four of your most recently accessed projects
+1. **Recently Viewed** - Quick access to your four most recently accessed projects
-2. **My Projects** - Contains your complete project list with pagination support
+2. **My Projects** - Complete project list with pagination support

 ![Project management overview](8a6457d491.png)

-### Project Status Categories
+### Project Status Management

-The My Projects section offers four filtering options:
+Projects can be organized into the following categories:

-- All
+- All Projects
 - In Progress
 - Completed
 - Collaborations

-Project status (In Progress/Completed) is determined by settings within the Editor View.
-The Collaborations filter shows projects with added collaborators.
+You can change a project's status (In Progress/Completed) through the Editor View settings.

-## Project Operations
+### Project Operations

-### Deleting Projects
+#### Creating and Deleting Projects

 To delete projects:
 1. Select one or more projects from the list
-2. Click the "Delete Selected" button that appears
+2. Click "Delete Selected"
-3. Confirm deletion in the popup
+3. Confirm your choice in the confirmation dialog

-### Tagging Projects
+#### Project Tagging

-Tags help organize and filter your projects:
+Tags help organize and categorize your projects:

+Key features:
+- Create custom tags (e.g., "CS101", "Research")
+- Apply multiple tags to projects
+- Filter projects by tags
+- View tags in both Grid and List views

+To add tags:
+1. Select a project
-1. Click the Tags button
+2. Click the Tags button
-2. Enter a new tag name (e.g., "CS101") in the tag creation field
+3. Enter the tag name
-3. Tags will appear in both Grid and List views

-Tagged projects display their tags in the project list:
+4. Press Enter to save

+### Search and Filter Options

+#### Filtering Capabilities
+- Filter by project status
+- Filter by tags
+- Filter by collaboration status

+#### Sorting Options
+- Last edited (newest/oldest)
+- Name (A-Z/Z-A)
+- Date created (newest/oldest)

+### View Options

+Switch between two display modes:
+- List View: Detailed project information in rows
+- Grid View: Visual card-based layout

+### Additional Features

+Access these features through the More Options menu:
+- Download source files
+- Download PDF (coming soon)
+- Delete project (coming soon)

 ## Filtering and Sorting